darvin/dgj-22-sigdump-v1/README.md

-# dgj-22-sigdump-v1
+# DGJ-22 SIGDUMP

-## Monitoring, Archiving and Transcribing Russian Radio Communications During the Ukraine Russia Conflict.
+## Monitoring, Archiving and Transcribing Open Russian Radio Communications During the Ukraine Russia Conflict.

-### Join our Element chat room for live updates and discussion:
+### Join our Element chat room for live updates, discussion and suggestions:

 https://matrix.to/#/#dgj-22-pub-sigint:matrix.org

+#### Monitoring and recording via WebSDR
+#### Transcription by Sonix.
-### Translation done by DeepL.
+#### Translation by DeepL.